TatuMon/sshy/docs/implementation.md

 5. If there's a message available, the app calls the `model.update` method, passing the current message and...
 6. [...] finally, it calls `ui.draw` to update the current frame

+## Sections
+The sections are the different areas displayed, each with it's own separate task